Seeking favours, Trump asked Ukraine president to investigate Biden

 The controversy arose after a whistleblower from within the U.S. intelligence community brought a complaint relating to Trump’s conversation with Zelenskiy.

 Even though federal law calls for such complaints to be disclosed to Congress, the Trump administration has not done so.
-But congressional officials said House and Senate intelligence committees will be allowed to see the complaint later on Wednesday.
+Members of the House and Senate Intelligence committees were allowed to see the complaint on Wednesday, the day before acting U.S. director of national intelligence, Joseph Maguire, testifies at a House intelligence panel hearing.

+The allegations were “deeply disturbing” and “very credible,” Schiff said after viewing the complaint.
+Republican Mike Conaway, said, however: “I haven’t seen anything that bothers me.”

 “The other thing, there’s a lot of talk about Biden’s son, that Biden stopped the prosecution and a lot of people want to find out about that, so whatever you can do with the Attorney General would be great,” Trump said, referring to Barr.

-In the summary, Trump never explicitly told Zelenskiy that U.S. aid was contingent upon him investigating Biden, but Trump emphasized the importance of American support before pressing him for action on Biden.
+In the summary, Trump never explicitly told Zelenskiy that U.S. aid was contingent on him investigating Biden, but Trump emphasized the importance of American support before pressing him for action on Biden.

 “I will say that we do a lot for Ukraine,” Trump said.
 Trump then said German Chancellor Angela Merkel “doesn’t do anything” for Ukraine but that “the United States has been very, very good to Ukraine.”